morph3us1984/gallery_maker/README.md

-If this tool was helpful, consider bying me a beer.
+If this tool was helpful, consider buying me a beer.
 Or a beer factory, I am not your supervisor!

 XCH: xch1ac74hll6w0ldmrpx3eldhxdck6e4hfyhdw5z8dt8seanfldyj0sqfna064